caiociardelli/sphglltools/README.md

 If you use SphGLLTools, please, cite the following paper:

-Ciardelli, C., Bozdağ, E. and Peter, D., 2020.
+Ciardelli, C., Bozdağ, E., Peter, D. and van der Lee, S., 2020.
 SphGLLTools: A set of routines for visualization, processing, sharing, and spherical harmonics analysis of tomographic models defined on GLL meshes.
 Computer & Geosciences, submitted.

 ## Installation